 18 §11-J Comprehensive public-funded candidates; reporting.
-19 (a) A certified candidate and the certified candidate's 20 committee shall furnish complete campaign records to the 21 commission, including all records of seed money contributions,
+19 (a) A certified candidate and the certified candidate's 20 committee shall furnish complete campaign records to the 21 commission, including all records of seed money contributions, qualifying contributions, and expenditures.
+A certified candidate shall fully cooperate with any audit or examination by the commission.

-1 qualifyin g contributions, and expenditures.
-A certified 2 candidate shall fully cooperate with any audit or examination by 3 the commi ssion.
-4 (b) The reporting requirements for certified candidates 5 under thi s subpart, or as may be required by the commission, 6 shall be in addition to any other reporting requirement under 7 this part 8 (c) All reports required by subpart D, seed money reports, 9 and post- election reports shall be filed with the commission.
-10 (d) Seed money reports shall be filed with the commission 11 no later than: 12 (1) January 31 of a general election year; 13 (2) April 30 of a general election year; and 14 (3) Twenty days prior to the primary election.
-15 (e) Each report shall be current through: 16 (1) The six-month period ending on December 31 for the 17 report filed on January 31; 18 (2) The three-month period ending on March 31 for the 19 report filed on April 30; and
+4 (b) The reporting requirements for certified candidates 5 under this subpart, or as may be required by the commission, 6 shall be in addition to any other reporting requirement under 7 this part.

+8 (c) All reports required by subpart D, seed money reports,9 and post-election reports shall be filed with the commission.

+10 (d) Seed money reports shall be filed with the commission11 no later than:

+12 (1) January 31 of a general election year;

+13 (2) April 30 of a general election year; and

+14 (3) Twenty days before the primary election.

+15 (e) Each report shall be current through:

+16 (1) The six-month period ending on December 31 for the17 report filed on January 31;

-1 (3) Thirty days prior to the primary election for the 2 report filed twenty days prior to the primary 3 election.
-4 (f) The seed money reports shall include: 5 (1) The candidate committee's name and address; 6 (2) The amount of cash on hand at the beginning of the 7 reporting period; 8 (3) The reporting period and aggregate total for each of 9 the following categories: 10 (A) Contributions; 11 (B) Expenditures; and 12 (C) Other receipts; and 13 (4) The cash on hand at the end of the reporting period.
-14 (g) Schedules filed with the seed money reports shall also 15 include: 16 (1) The amount and date of deposit of each contribution 17 and the name and address of each contributor who makes 18 contributions aggregating more than \$100 in an 19 election period; provided that if all the information 20 is not on file, the contribution shall be returned to 21 the contributor within thirty days of deposit;
+- 18 (2) The three-month period ending on March 31 for the 19 report filed on April 30; and - 20 (3) Thirty days before the primary election for the report 21 filed twenty days before the primary election.

+1 (f) The seed money reports shall include: 2 (1) The candidate committee's name and address; 3 (2) The amount of cash on hand at the beginning of the 4 reporting period; 5 (3) The reporting period and aggregate total for each of 6 the following categories: 7 (A) Contributions; 8 (B) Expenditures; and 9 (C) Other receipts; and 10 (4) The cash on hand at the end of the reporting period.
+11 (g) Schedules filed with the seed money reports shall also 12 include: 13 (1) The amount and date of deposit of each contribution 14 and the name and address of each contributor who makes 15 contributions aggregating more than \$100 in an 16 election period; provided that if all the information 17 is not on file, the contribution shall be returned to 18 the contributor within thirty days of deposit; 19 (2) All expenditures made, including the name and address 20 of each payee and the amount, date, and purpose of 21 each expenditure.
+Expenditures for consultants,

-1 All expenditures made, including the name and address (2) 2 of each payee and the amount, date, and purpose of each expenditure.
-Expenditures for consultants, 3 4 advertising agencies and similar firms, credit card 5 payments, salaries, and candidate reimbursements shall 6 be itemized to permit a reasonable person to determine 7 the ultimate intended recipient of the expenditure and its purpose; and 8 9 The amount, date of deposit, and description of other (3) 10 receipts, and the name and address of the source of 11 each of the other receipts.
-Post-election reports shall be submitted to the 12 (h) 13 commission no later than twenty days after a primary election and no later than thirty days after a general election, 14 15 certifying that all public funds paid to the certified candidate have been used as required by this subpart.
-The reports shall 16 17 include information regarding all expenditures made, including the name and address of each payee and the amount, date, and 18 19 purpose of each expenditure.
-Expenditures for consultants, 20 advertising agencies and similar firms, credit card payments, 21 salaries and candidate reimbursements shall be itemized to permit a reasonable person to determine the ultimate intended recipient of the expenditure and its purpose.
+1 advertising agencies and similar firms, credit card 2 payments, salaries, and candidate reimbursements shall 3 be itemized to allow a reasonable person to determine 4 the ultimate intended recipient of the expenditure and 5 its purpose; and

+6 (3) The amount, date of deposit, and description of other 7 receipts, and the name and address of the source of 8 each of the other receipts.

+9 Post-election reports shall be submitted to the (h) commission no later than twenty days after a primary election 10 and no later than thirty days after a general election, 11 12 certifying that all public funds paid to the certified candidate 13 have been used as required by this subpart.
+The reports shall 14 include information regarding all expenditures made, including 15 the name and address of each payee and the amount, date, and 16 purpose of each expenditure.
+Expenditures for consultants, advertising agencies and similar firms, credit card payments, 17 salaries and candidate reimbursements shall be itemized to allow 18 a reasonable person to determine the ultimate intended recipient 19 20 of the expenditure and its purpose.

-3 (i) All certified candidates shall file the reports 4 required under this subpart by electronic means in the manner 5 prescribed by the commission.
+(i) All certified candidates shall file the reports required under this subpart by electronic means in the manner prescribed by the commission.